What is a suite number, and why is it important?

 These suite numbers are important as they allow us to easily know that the mail belongs to you.
 If you don't have your suite number included on your address, you could incur a badly addressed fee of $4.00NZ per letter without the suite number.

-PLEASE NOTE: Sometimes, the badly addressed fee can be charged when the suite number is visible on the address.
-There are two reasons for this:
+The badly addressed fee can be charged when the suite number is visible on the address.
+There are two reasons for this to occur:

 2. Human error can sometimes occur.